 Two world-famous university cities, both alike in dignity, in fair England where we set our scene.
 Just like the houses of Montague and Capulet, Oxford and Cambridge have been rivals for centuries, on both the academic and sporting field.
 Both institutions have educated some of the world’s greatest thinkers, inventors and artists and both compete yearly in ‘The Boat Race’ where they row on the River Thames for the sheer glory.

-So, when you want to visit a picturesque, history-filled city with an ancient university and gorgeous architecture – which one do you choose?
-To make the decision easier, we’ve weighed up the best things to do in Oxford and in Cambridge, so read on to find out!
+So, when you want to visit a picturesque, history-filled city with an ancient university, which one do you choose?
+To make the decision easier, we’ve weighed up the best things to do in Oxford and in Cambridge.

 History & Architecture

 If it’s history and architecture you want, both cities have it in rich supply.
-Oxford has slightly more, as The University of Oxford was founded in 1096, making it the oldest university in the English speaking world.
+Founded in 1096, The University of Oxford is the oldest university in the English speaking world.
 The University of Cambridge isn’t far behind, having been founded in 1209.

-If you visit Cambridge, make sure you swing by Peterhouse, the oldest college on the campus that was founded in 1284 and had its charter granted by King Edward I. Don’t miss Kings College Chapel – an incredible structure that is considered to be one of the finest examples of English gothic architecture.
+If you visit Cambridge, make sure you swing by Peterhouse.
+Founded in 1284, it’s the oldest college on the campus and had its charter granted by King Edward I. Don’t miss Kings College Chapel – an incredible structure considered to be one of the finest examples of English gothic architecture.
 It was built by a succession of Kings (hence the name) between 1446 and 1515.

 Are you a science buff or a lover of literature?
 If you prefer one over the other, it might help you to decide whether to visit Oxford or Cambridge.

-Oxford is the choice for those who love literature, as the alumni of the university includes Lewis Carroll, CS Lewis, Phillip Pullman and JRR Tolkien.
+Oxford is the choice for those who love literature.
+The alumni of the university includes Lewis Carroll, CS Lewis, Phillip Pullman and JRR Tolkien.
 Oxford is the place that Tolkien wrote Lord of the Rings and the Bodleian Library holds some of the original manuscripts.
-The library also houses the important medieval document The Red Book of Hergest, widely accepted to be the inspiration for Tolkien’s Red Book of Westmarch.
+The library also houses the important medieval document The Red Book of Hergest, widely accepted as the inspiration for Tolkien’s Red Book of Westmarch.

 Science lovers should perhaps choose Cambridge, the place where the structure of DNA was discovered.
 It was discovered in the Cavendish Laboratory, an incredible centre for science where no less than 29 researchers have won Nobel prizes.
 Cambridge alumni includes Charles Darwin, Steven Hawking and Isaac Newton.